amccarthy9904/foobar/aws/practice_qus.md

  - AWS CodePipeline : continuous delivery service that automates the steps required to release software changes continuously

+###
+You are developing a Lambda function which processes event notifications from Amazon S3.
+It is expected that the function will have:

+ 50 requests per second
+100 seconds to complete each request
+What should you do to prevent any issues when the function has been deployed and becomes operational?
+#### do
+Request for AWS to increase the limit of your concurrent executions.
+#### dont
+Increase the concurrency limit of the function.
+Implement exponential backoff in your application.
+No additional action needed since Lambda will automatically scale based on the incoming requests.
+#### info
+ estimate the capacity used by your function: concurrent executions = (invocations per second) x (average execution duration in seconds)
+      = (50 events per second) x (100 seconds average execution duration) =  5,000 concurrent executions
+By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 1000.
+This limit can be raised by requesting for AWS to increase the limit of the concurrent executions of your account.

+###
+A technical manager needs permission to create new repositories and delete them in CodeCommit.
+This will enable her to manage all of the code repositories of each development teams and remove duplicate or unused ones.

+Which of the following permissions should be given in order to comply with the standard security advice of granting least privilege?

+#### do
+#### dont
+codecommit:CreateRepository and codecommit:DeleteRepository
+#### info
+codecommit:GitPull and codecommit:GitPush
+codecommit:CreateBranch and codecommit:DeleteBranch
+codecommit:*

+###
+#### do
+#### dont
+#### info

+###
+#### do
+#### dont
+#### info

 ## Troubleshooting + Optimization

+###
+A new IT policy requires you to trace all calls that your Node.js application sends to external HTTP web APIs as well as SQL database queries.
+You have to instrument your application, which is hosted in Elastic Beanstalk, in order to properly trace the calls via the X-Ray console .

+What should you do to comply with the given requirement?

+#### do
+Enable the X-Ray daemon by including the xray-daemon.config configuration file in the .ebextensions directory of your source code.
+#### dont
+Create a Docker image that runs the X-Ray daemon.
+Enable active tracing in the Elastic Beanstalk by including the healthcheckurl.config configuration file in the .ebextensions directory of your source code.
+Use a user data script to run the daemon automatically.
+#### info

+###
+#### do
+#### dont
+#### info

+###
+#### do
+#### dont
+#### info

+###
+#### do
+#### dont
+#### info

+###
+#### do
+#### dont
+#### info

 ###
 #### do